PrincetonUniversity/IBDmix/README.md

 to place each population in a separate directory, this could be changed to `{population}/altai_1kg_chr_{chrom}.txt.gz`.
 The output files would look like `ASN/altai_1kg_chr_20.txt.gz`.
-However, `{pop}/altai_1kg_{chr}.gz` will throw and error because snakemake expects to find specific wildcards.
+However, `{pop}/altai_1kg_{chr}.gz` will throw an error because snakemake expects to find specific wildcards.

 - compiler and options: These are utilized to make the executables from cpp source code.
 The compiler requires C++ 11 standard.